 The first occurrence of speaking in tongues occurred on the day of Pentecost in Acts 2:1–4.
-The apostles went out and shared the gospel with the crowds, speaking to them in their own languages: “We hear them declaring the wonders of God in our own tongues!”
+The apostles shared the gospel with the crowds, speaking to them in their own languages.
+The crowds were amazed: “We hear them declaring the wonders of God in our own tongues!”
 (Acts 2:11).
-The Greek word translated tongues literally means “languages.”
-Therefore, the gift of tongues is speaking in a language a person does not know in order to minister to someone who does speak that language.
-In 1 Corinthians chapters 12–14, Paul discusses miraculous gifts, saying, “Now, brothers, if I come to you and speak in tongues, what good will I be to you, unless I bring you some revelation or knowledge or prophecy or word of instruction?”
+The Greek word translated “tongues” literally means “languages.”
+Therefore, the gift of tongues is speaking in a language the speaker has never learned in order to minister to someone who does speak that language.
+In 1 Corinthians12—14, Paul discusses miraculous gifts, saying, “Now, brothers, if I come to you and speak in tongues, what good will I be to you, unless I bring you some revelation or knowledge or prophecy or word of instruction?”
 (1 Corinthians 14:6).
 According to the apostle Paul, and in agreement with the tongues described in Acts, speaking in tongues is valuable to the one hearing God’s message in his or her own language, but it is useless to everyone else unless it is interpreted/translated.

 Is the gift of tongues for today?
 First Corinthians 13:8 mentions the gift of tongues ceasing, although it connects the ceasing with the arrival of the “perfect” in 1 Corinthians 13:10.
 Some point to a difference in the tense of the Greek verbs referring to prophecy and knowledge “ceasing” and that of tongues “being ceased” as evidence for tongues ceasing before the arrival of the “perfect.”
-While possible, this is not explicitly clear from the text.
+While a possible interpretation, this is not explicitly clear from the text.
 Some also point to passages such as Isaiah 28:11 and Joel 2:28–29 as evidence that speaking in tongues was a sign of God’s oncoming judgment.
 First Corinthians 14:22 describes tongues as a “sign to unbelievers.”
-According to this argument, the gift of tongues was a warning to the Jews that God was going to judge Israel for rejecting Jesus Christ as Messiah.
-Therefore, when God did in fact judge Israel (with the destruction of Jerusalem by the Romans in A.D.
-70), the gift of tongues would no longer serve its intended purpose.
-While this view is possible, the primary purpose of tongues being fulfilled does not necessarily demand its cessation.
+Using this verse, cessationists argue that the gift of tongues was a warning to the Jews that God was going to judge Israel for rejecting Jesus Christ as Messiah.
+Therefore, when God did in fact judge Israel (with the destruction of Jerusalem by the Romans in AD 70), the gift of tongues no longer served its intended purpose.
+This view is also possible, but the primary purpose of tongues being fulfilled does not necessarily demand the gift’s cessation.
 Scripture does not conclusively assert that the gift of speaking in tongues has ceased.